Average Cost of Arched Windows

 While the multi-window setup offers a more affordable approach to that arched look, it offers less view.
 For a full view, consider getting a casement or fixed arched window instead.

 When you use the multiple-window setup to get an arched look you can create an arch just about any size that you like.
 If you have very tall walls you can choose very tall rectangular windows or even two stacks of rectangular windows before topping it with the arched window.
 You can more easily create a specific look when you use multiple windows.

 Get it Professionally Installed

-Arched windows aren’t simple to install, even creating the proper sized rough opening for an arch is more difficult than what’s required for a standard square or rectangular window.
+Arched windows aren’t simple to install or an easy window measurement to get right, even creating the proper sized rough opening for an arch is more difficult than what’s required for a standard square or rectangular window.
 That’s why this type of installation is best left up to a seasoned professional, who can make sure the window is framed in properly and insulated against the elements.
 Whether your arched window opens or remains fixed in place, it’s important that it’s sufficiently weatherproofed and put in properly or you’ll end up with a poorly functioning window that may leak.

 Here are some other helpful pages to help you through your replacement window project.